Read Marcus Aurelius with voice, context, and method in the same frame.

 3. Influence trail: Stoicism, self-examination literature, resilience discourse, practical ethics, and reflections on mortality and duty.

-5. Voice and method: Preserve the way the philosopher thinks, especially where self-address and moral rehearsal: he writes to reframe impressions before they harden into resentment or panic shapes the content.
+5. Method: Self-address and moral rehearsal: he writes to reframe impressions before they harden into resentment or panic.

 Prompt 2: Identify Marcus Aurelius's major concepts, methods, or questions.